tedndege/tedndege/README.md

 - 👋 Hi, I’m @tedndege
 - 👀 I’m interested in Backend Development, Linux, Cloud computing and Automation(WEB ,RPA).
-- 🌱 I’m currently learning software design patterns and linux server adminstration.
+- 🌱 I’m currently learning software design patterns, ui design(for personal projects) and linux server adminstration.
 - 💞️ I’m looking to collaborate preferrably on tools for backend developers and or any interesting challenging project preferrably ones solving business problems.
 - 📫 How to reach me at tedndg@gmail.com, dont hesitate.